Weak del Pezzo surfaces are characterized by the existence of $2$-tilting bundles: Introduction

-We see an application of our results.
-The concept of non-commutative crepant resolution (NCCR) is introduced in \cite{VdB04a} to give a virtual space of crepant resolutions of a given Gorenstein normal singularities.
-The existence of NCCRs is proven for quotient singularities \cite{Iya07a,Tom24}, compound Du Val singularities having crepant resolutions \cite{Vdb04b}, some toric singularities \cite{Bro,HN,Mat22,Tom25d,VdB04a,SVdB20a,SVdB20b} and so on \cite{Han23,Har,SVdB17}.
-In \cite[7.3]{VdB04a}, NCCRs of del Pezzo cones are constructed by using $2$-tilting bundles on del Pezzo surfaces.
-As a generalization of this result, we construct NCCRs for Du Val del Pezzo cones.
+Beyond the existence problem itself, Theorem \ref{introsuff} has an application to NCCRs.
+The concept of NCCR is an algebraic counterpart of crepant resolutions, which was introduced in \cite{VdB04a} to generalize the derived McKay correspondence \cite{BKR}.
+The existence of NCCRs has been proved for quotient singularities \cite{Iya07a,Tom24}, compound Du Val singularities having crepant resolutions \cite{Vdb04b}, some toric singularities \cite{Bro,HN,Mat22,Tom25d,VdB04a,SVdB20a,SVdB20b} and so on \cite{Han25,Har,SVdB17}.
+NCCRs are also studied from the viewpoint of mutations \cite{HH24,IW,NVdB26}.

+In \cite[7.3]{VdB04a}, NCCRs of cones of (smooth) del Pezzo surfaces are constructed by using $2$-tilting bundles on del Pezzo surfaces, which are recently studied extensively by \cite{NVdB26}.
+As a generalization of this result, we construct NCCRs for cones of arbitrary Du Val del Pezzo surfaces by using Theorem \ref{introsuff}.